 However, if the spouse took some of the money and moved it into a joint account, the amount he or she transfers into the joint account becomes commingled and may need to be traced to determine its character.

-Dividing Debt in a California Divorce
+How Is Debt Divided in a California Divorce?

 Like the rest of the marital property, debt is divided evenly between the two spouses in a California divorce.
 Debt acquired during a marriage becomes the responsibility of both spouses upon divorce, usually even if only one spouse signed for it.